Skip to main content

 • “What a delightful, funny, charming, relaxing little game.”

 The game's atmosphere is characterized by a cozy and charming ambiance, enhanced by a unique art style that balances distinctiveness with accessibility.
-Players appreciate the fun and exploratory elements, while the graphics effectively complement the game's themes, creating a tone that ranges from whimsical to melancholic.
+Players appreciate the fun and exploratory elements, while the graphics effectively complement the game's themes, creating a tone that ranges from lighthearted to melancholic.
 Overall, the atmosphere is engaging and immersive, drawing players into its artistic world.

 • “The game’s art style was overhauled, being less stylized yet still recognizably unique, with the overall atmosphere remaining cozy and charming.”